dadams-AU/miner-control-tray/README.md

 # Miner Control Tray Application

-A simple system tray application to control the T-Rex Miner based on predefined schedules.
+A simple system tray application to control the Rigel Miner based on predefined schedules.
 Built with Python, this application provides a convenient interface for users to start, stop, or monitor their mining operations right from their desktop's system tray.
+This should work with any mining software.

 ## Features